sudo-secxyz/crt-scanner/README.md

 # crt-scanner
-An HTTP scanning tool that leverages crt.sh.
+An HTTP scanning tool that leverages crt.sh and selenium.

 `Usage: python3 crt-scanner.py -d <URL to scan>`